- What Is It?

 - Dysphagia should be differentiated from odynophagia and globus sensation.

 - General causes of dysphagia can be grouped as either oropharyngeal or esophageal.
-Specific causes include physical obstruction of the pharynx or esophagus, diseases of the brain, diseases of the smooth muscle of the esophagus, diseases of skeletal muscle of the pharynx, and miscellaneous diseases.
+Specific causes include physical obstruction of the pharynx or esophagus, diseases of the brain, diseases of the smooth muscle of the esophagus, diseases of the skeletal muscle of the pharynx, and miscellaneous diseases.

 - Symptoms of dysphagia may be swallowing-related or non-swallowing-related.